 Principles and Standards for Recruitment and Hiring

-The National Association for Law Placement (NALP), of which Chicago-Kent is a member, has established Principles and Standards for Recruitment that legal employers, law schools and law students are expected to abide by.
-These Principles were created to ensure fair and ethical hiring practices; they explain the behavior expected of both employers and students during the fall recruitment process and provide "Standards for the Timing of Offers and Decisions."
-Review these standards in detail and familiarize yourself with the timing guidelines, "Part V" of the Standards (which outlines how many offers may be held at one time), the dates by which students must inform employers of their decision, etc. Also, it is recommended that you review the "Student Professionalism During the Interview Season: A Quick Guide to Your Ethical Responsibilities in the Offer and Decision-Making Process."
+The National Association for Law Placement (NALP), of which Chicago-Kent is a member, has established Principles for a Fair and Ethical Recruitment Process that legal employers, law schools and law students are expected to abide by.
+These Principles were created to ensure fair and ethical hiring practices; they explain the behavior expected of both employers and students during the fall recruitment process.
+Review these standards in detail, noting in particular the Principles for Candidates.

 PLEASE NOTE: We would be thrilled if all those who wanted to be hired by Fall Recruiting employers could be.
 However, these types of legal employers hire a very small percentage of all the nation's law school graduates, making these positions extremely competitive.
 Please keep in mind that the Fall Recruiting program is just one avenue to legal employment and, depending on your academic credentials, career goals and practice interests, it may not be the appropriate avenue for you.
 If you are uncertain whether this is a program you should participate in, or if you would like to evaluate other employment opportunities, please make an appointment to discuss your options with your Career Advisor.